saltamontes5k/Cave-Dweller-s-Crate-Digger/README.md

 Steps;
-Download this repo and change directory into it
+Pre Stepl Download this repo and change directory into it

 **Create & install environment**